dev-BTW/python-based-RAG-service/README.md

 2. Indexing: The ingested data is splitted into texts and then into chunks and a vector embedding is generated using 'sentence-transformers' and is stored in a 'FAISS' vector index for efficient similarity search.
 3. Ask: The 'qa_service' module takes question from user and retrieves the most relevant chunks from the index which is then fed into LLM 'google/flan-t5-base' to generate an answer progided on the info

-# Requirements and steup
+# Requirements and setup
-1. Python 3
+1. Python 3.11 or above
 2. The following libraries
     * requests
     * beautifulsoup4